White clouds drifted across the ceiling of the Great Hall. Harry watched them float from one side to the other as he munched on his toast.

 Harry picked the portrait off the wall with a groan and staggered over the bridge.

-Harry propped him at the side of the chamber and mopped sweat of his brow.
+Harry propped him at the side of the chamber and mopped sweat off his brow.
 ‘Why on earth do you weigh so bloody much?’

 ‘Is that my basilisk?’
 Slytherin asked.

 ‘She grew a lot.’
-Slytherin’s smile was a small, faint curve of his lips.
+A small, faint curve smile curved his lips.
 ‘How did you kill her?’

 ‘With a sword.’